egumasa/engagement-annotation-project/docs/5_supplementary_tags/index.md

 ## Text organizing devices

-- Text organizing devices includes "discourse signals" that "refers to discourse acts, sequencing, and text-stages" (or what Hyland's called `framemarkers`; Hyland, 2005)
+- Text organizing devices includes "discourse signals" that "refers to discourse acts, sequencing, and text-stages" (or what Hyland's called `frame markers`; Hyland, 2005)
 - The following tags are used when we interpret the writer's intension is to let the reader know about the organization of its own text itself (independent from the content of the argument).

 | Tag                                         | Description                                                         | Examples                                                                                                          |